sonalisikarwar/my-app/README.md

         getDelegate().invalidateOptionsMenu();
     }

-    /**
-     * Notifies the Activity that a support action mode has been started.
-     * Activity subclasses overriding this method should call the superclass implementation.
-     *
-     * @param mode The new action mode.
-     */
     @Override
     @CallSuper
     public void onSupportActionModeStarted(@NonNull ActionMode mode) {
     }

-    /**
-     * Notifies the activity that a support action mode has finished.
-     * Activity subclasses overriding this method should call the superclass implementation.
-     *
-     * @param mode The action mode that just finished.
-     */
     @Override
     @CallSuper
     public void onSupportActionModeFinished(@NonNull ActionMode mode) {
     }

-    /**
-     * Called when a support action mode is being started for this window.
-Gives the
-     * callback an opportunity to handle the action mode in its own unique and
-     * beautiful way.
-If this method returns null the system can choose a way
-     * to present the mode or choose not to start the mode at all.
-     *
-     * @param callback Callback to control the lifecycle of this action mode
-     * @return The ActionMode that was started, or null if the system should present it */
     @Nullable
     @Override
     public ActionMode onWindowStartingSupportActionMode(@NonNull ActionMode.Callback callback) {
         return null;
     }

-    /**
-     * Start an action mode.
-     *
-     * @param callback Callback that will manage lifecycle events for this context mode
-     * @return The ContextMode that was started, or null if it was canceled */
     @Nullable
     public ActionMode startSupportActionMode(@NonNull ActionMode.Callback callback) {
         return getDelegate().startSupportActionMode(callback);
     }

-    /**
-     * @deprecated Progress bars are no longer provided in AppCompat.
-     */
     @Deprecated
     public void setSupportProgressBarVisibility(boolean visible) {
     }

-    /**
-     * @deprecated Progress bars are no longer provided in AppCompat.
-     */
     @Deprecated
     public void setSupportProgressBarIndeterminateVisibility(boolean visible) {
     }

-    /**
-     * @deprecated Progress bars are no longer provided in AppCompat.
-     */
     @Deprecated
     public void setSupportProgressBarIndeterminate(boolean indeterminate) {
     }

-    /**
-     * @deprecated Progress bars are no longer provided in AppCompat.
-     */
     @Deprecated
     public void setSupportProgress(int progress) {
     }

-    /**
-     * Support version of {@link #onCreateNavigateUpTaskStack(android.app.TaskStackBuilder)}.
-     * This method will be called on all platform versions.
-     *
-     * Define the synthetic task stack that will be generated during Up navigation from
-     * a different task.
-     *
-     * <p>The default implementation of this method adds the parent chain of this activity
-     * as specified in the manifest to the supplied {@link androidx.core.app.TaskStackBuilder}.
-Applications
-     * may choose to override this method to construct the desired task stack in a different
-     * way.</p>
-     *
-     * <p>This method will be invoked by the default implementation of {@link #onNavigateUp()}
-     * if {@link #shouldUpRecreateTask(android.content.Intent)} returns true when supplied with the intent
-     * returned by {@link #getParentActivityIntent()}.</p>
-     *
-     * <p>Applications that wish to supply extra Intent parameters to the parent stack defined
-     * by the manifest should override
-     * {@link #onPrepareSupportNavigateUpTaskStack(androidx.core.app.TaskStackBuilder)}.</p>
-     *
-     * @param builder An empty TaskStackBuilder - the application should add intents representing
-     *                the desired task stack
-     */
     public void onCreateSupportNavigateUpTaskStack(@NonNull TaskStackBuilder builder) {
         builder.addParentStack(this);
     }

-    /**
-     * Support version of {@link #onPrepareNavigateUpTaskStack(android.app.TaskStackBuilder)}.
-     * This method will be called on all platform versions.
-     *
-     * Prepare the synthetic task stack that will be generated during Up navigation
-     * from a different task.
-     *
-     * <p>This method receives the {@link androidx.core.app.TaskStackBuilder} with the constructed series of
-     * Intents as generated by {@link #onCreateSupportNavigateUpTaskStack(androidx.core.app.TaskStackBuilder)}.
-     * If any extra data should be added to these intents before launching the new task,
-     * the application should override this method and add that data here.</p>
-     *
-     * @param builder A TaskStackBuilder that has been populated with Intents by
-     *                onCreateNavigateUpTaskStack.
-     */
     public void onPrepareSupportNavigateUpTaskStack(@NonNull TaskStackBuilder builder) {
     }

-    /**
-     * This method is called whenever the user chooses to navigate Up within your application's
-     * activity hierarchy from the action bar.
-     *
-     * <p>If a parent was specified in the manifest for this activity or an activity-alias to it,
-     * default Up navigation will be handled automatically.
-See
-     * {@link #getSupportParentActivityIntent()} for how to specify the parent.
-If any activity
-     * along the parent chain requires extra Intent arguments, the Activity subclass
-     * should override the method {@link #onPrepareSupportNavigateUpTaskStack(androidx.core.app.TaskStackBuilder)}
-     * to supply those arguments.</p>
-     *
-     * <p>See <a href="{@docRoot}guide/topics/fundamentals/tasks-and-back-stack.html">Tasks and
-     * Back Stack</a> from the developer guide and
-     * <a href="{@docRoot}design/patterns/navigation.html">Navigation</a> from the design guide
-     * for more information about navigating within your app.</p>
-     *
-     * <p>See the {@link androidx.core.app.TaskStackBuilder} class and the Activity methods
-     * {@link #getSupportParentActivityIntent()}, {@link #supportShouldUpRecreateTask(android.content.Intent)}, and
-     * {@link #supportNavigateUpTo(android.content.Intent)} for help implementing custom Up navigation.</p>
-     *
-     * @return true if Up navigation completed successfully and this Activity was finished,
-     *         false otherwise.
-     */
     public boolean onSupportNavigateUp() {
         Intent upIntent = getSupportParentActivityIntent();